nans/Magestudy/README.md

 Also check create new customer fom frontend and sign in.

 ### CustomerAttribute - Customer
-Shows how add new customer attribute to grid and create/edit form.
+Shows how add new customer (custom) attribute to grid and create/edit form.

 ### SystemCustomField
 Shows how add custom fields in Stores->Settings->Configuration
 Backend: Stores -> Settings -> Configuration -> Magestudy example -> Field with custom model

+### CustomerAccountTab
+Shows how add new tab (page, menu item) in customer account (frontend).
+"Example tab" in left menu.

 License
 ----